pomelohoho/Web-Trust-ETL-with-Airflow-on-AWS/README.md

     fetch_wot_data >> process_data
 ```

-### Step 5: Monitor and automate
+### Step 6: Automate and Schedule the Pipeline

-- Use Airflow’s web interface to monitor the status of your tasks, logs, and schedules.
+- The Airflow scheduler will automatically trigger the DAG based on the defined schedule (`@daily` in this case).
-- Trigger DAG runs and view logs to ensure that the API calls, processing steps, and data storage are working correctly.
+- You can monitor DAG runs, view logs, and see task progress in the Airflow UI under the **DAGs** section.

-### Step 6: Store data in AWS S3
+### Step 7: Store data in AWS S3

 Processed data is uploaded to AWS S3 for persistent storage: